JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    }
    ```

-   The `VideoList` component does not need to keep track of the state anymore.
+   The `VideoList` component no longer needs to keep track of state.
 It will receive the current video as a prop instead.

 2. Remove the `useState()` call in `VideoList.kt`.
 3. Prepare the `VideoList` component to receive the selected video as a prop.
-For that, expand the `VideoListProps`
+To do so, expand the `VideoListProps`
    interface to contain the `selectedVideo`:

    ```kotlin
    external interface VideoListProps : Props {